With Treatment

 Services provided:

-Kane County Drug Court is an inpatient rehab center in Kanab, UT that is located in the 84741 zip code.
-Kane County Drug Court provides substance use education, individual counseling and counseling for couples.
-It provides outpatient rehabilitation, regular outpatient treatment and IOT.
+Kane County Drug Court is a residential rehab center in Kanab, Utah that is located in the 84741 zip code.
+Kane County Drug Court provides counseling for groups, substance use education and marital/couples counseling.
+It includes regular outpatient treatment, intensive outpatient treatment services and outpatient rehab.

 Address: 76 North Main, Kanab, UT 84741 in Kane County